maicolkaiser/maicolkaiser/README.md

 - 💽 SQL
     - I've worked with some relational database like Postgres, Mysql, SQL Server, and again... in my point of view, to know SQL it is really important to any programmer nowadays.

-I'm sorry about my english, is not my native language and i've been work to improve it 😅.
+I'm sorry about my english, is not my native language and i've been work to improve it 😅... then could you please correct me if I make any grammatical mistakes? thanks 🙏.